Whole Grains for a Healthy Diet

 Millet - Commonly used in soups, stews, and casserole, millet can be a substitute for rice.

-Spelt - although it contains some gluten, it's often tolerated better than wheat by those sensitive to gluten.
-Used mainly in breads, but also some breakfast cereals
+Spelt - Although it contains some gluten, it's often tolerated better than wheat by those sensitive to gluten.
+Used mainly in breads, but also in some prepared breakfast cereals.

 Amaranth - A seed rather than a grain, it has high protein content and "good" amino acid balance.
 Amaranth can be boiled for porridge or ground into flour and used in baking.

-Hemp - The hemp seed may be one of nature's most perfect foods.
-A pleasant nut-like flavor and creamy texture, hulled hemp seed is a nutritious addition to cereals, salads, smoothies and baked goods.
+Hemp - The hemp seed (marketed as 'hemp hearts') may be one of nature's most perfect foods.
+With a pleasant nut-like flavor and creamy texture, hulled hemp seed is a nutritious addition to cereals, salads, smoothies and baked goods.
 It is high in Omega-3 and Omega-6 essential fatty acids and an excellent source of protein- containing all of the essential amino acids.

 Flax - High in essential fatty acids, flax seed can be added to cereals, breads and salads It is assimilated best when ground, but should be ground just before use for maximum freshness.
 The high oil content can become rancid if not refrigerated.